dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

   * we can refactor our code based on `hashcode` - see example below
 * use `tryLock` or `tryLock(long time, TimeUnit unit)` from the `Lock` interface - this is non-blocking version of `lock`, it returns immediately (or wait for timeout).
 So you have to add `if/else` condition, but using it would prevent deadlock, because if thread is busy, then it would just return false, and you may proceed forward.
 This code is non-blocking, so you don't wait.
 * If your app stuck in deadlock - the only way is to restart (assuming you fixed the code, otherwise after restart, the app would be stuck again)

+Why using explicit locking with `Lock` interface is better - you have more flexibility and more methods like:
+* `void lock()` - just lock, wait if can't lock now
+* `void lockInterruptibly() throws InterruptedException` - trying to acquire the lock until the thread is interrupted
+* `boolean tryLock()` - try to lock and return result if can't lock now
+* `boolean tryLock(long time, TimeUnit unit) throws InterruptedException` - try to lock for some time, and return if can't lock during this time

 Global order of calling to avoid deadlock
 ```java